kamichettysiva/Docker-SeleniumTestNG/README.md

 mvn clean package -DskipTests
 ````
 - mvn clean package will create *airasia-docker.jar, airasia-docker-tests.jar and libs* in **$PRODRIR/target** directory
-- We are using *-DskipTests* as we don't have to run tests in local while packaging the jars however you can run the tests before packaging to ensure that there are no failures
+- We are using *-DskipTests* as we don't have to run tests in local while packaging the jars, however you can run the tests before packaging to ensure that there are no failures
 - Once the required jars are generated in the target folder, push the project to your github repository

 ### TIP: